 For our last overseas holidays, I had a budget of AU$3,000.
 I desperately wanted to visit the Cook Islands, however AU$3,000 will barely cover the flights.
 We headed to the Vanuatu island of Espiritu Santo instead and came in just under budget.
 (Check out this post to see how we did it.)

 Just do some research!
 Some destinations at first glance seem expensive, however if you follow some of the above tips, you might find them more affordable than you think.

 Need Some Family Travel Inspiration?

-For information on ALL of my travels,check out My travel destinations page.
+For information on ALL of my travel destinations,check out My travel destinations page.
 It includes information on what to expect in each destination when travelling with kids.

 You could also sign up to my fortnightly newsletter here so you don’t miss out on the good stuff.
 I’m not spammy and I won’t share your email address with anyone.
 I promise!